sasilver75/obsidian/Axolotl.md

 Compare: [[Unsloth]]

 Axolotl is an LLM fine-tuner supporting SotA techniques and optimizations for a variety of common model architectures.
+Created by Wing Lian

 Features
 - Allows training of various HugginfFace models like LLaMA, Pythia, Falcon MPT